agarwalarjun123/TLS-based-Tor-Classifier/Readme.md

 ```

 ### STEPS TO RUN THE TOR TRAFFIC GENERATOR

+Note: Will work only on MAC / Linux.

 1. Update "torBundlePath" in tor_traffic_generate.py to the path of the bundle.
 2. Run the tor_traffic_generate.py